Name: Robert

 believe we are descended from Robert Walker Esquire, through his son Robert:

-Could it be that the Robert Junior we trace BEFORE these missing years, and the
+Could it be that the Robert Junior we trace BEFORE the South Carolina years,

 Randy Walker